 Updates of this period are minimal.
 The developers re-distributed the colors and basic elements.
 As a result, in the modern version, there is not only the original letter with a lined ball, but also several rings that surround them.
 In the center is a white background, followed by a wide yellow stripe with blue edges.
 Above it says “INDIANA,” below it says “PACERS.”
 Unites all gray line.

 The latest Indiana Pacers logo was introduced in 2017.
 It combines the blue capital letter “P” and the yellow basketball of its predecessor placed inside a yellow circle trimmed with “Indiana Pacers” dark blue lettering.
 The circle has a dark blue and silver outline.

 Font and Color of the Emblem

 The current version follows the traditions of the Indiana Pacers club.
 It exactly repeats the design of the main element – the capital “P” with the ball instead of the internal clearance.
 The only difference is the rondel shape, which appeared due to a combination of wide and narrow edging strips.

-The modern logo uses a headset resembling Agency FB Bold Italic.
+The modern logo uses a font resembling Agency FB Bold Italic.
 Its authors are David Berlow and Morris Fuller Benton.
 The name is written in simple grotesque font with elongated characters.
 In 1977, the serif version was approved, in 1991 – with rounded characters, in 2006 – with chopped rectangular letters.